CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 View only.

+!!! info ""
-!> Identity length: 6-20 characters.
+    Identity length: 6-20 characters.

+!!! info ""
-!> Visible only for networks with security WPA2-Enterprise.
+    Visible only for networks with security WPA2-Enterprise.

 </details>